Exclusive interview: Brett Zucker, CEO of ImageQuix

 “So when I first heard about the industry, I had the same reaction that I did with fonts.
 High-volume photography?
 I’m not even sure what that means, but that makes me want to learn more.

 “As I started to dig in, I saw this is an interesting use of technology.
-I started to learn more about the company, learn more about our Skylab acquisition, which uses AI to do all the image processing, and I found it just fascinating.
+I started to learn more about the company and our Skylab acquisition, which uses AI to do all the image processing, and I found it fascinating.
 It’s an industry that’s 100 years old.
-There’s, there’s probably good applications of technology coming, sure, and
+There’s good applications of technology coming.”

 Zucker added, that just like the volume photography industry – which has pivoted from a b-to-b business to a b-to-b-c model – Monotype has a similar journey.
 In addition to its commercial type business, Monotype also offers a marketplace called MyFonts.com.